LOCO Codes: Lexicographically-Ordered Constrained Codes: Density Gains in MR Systems

 \textbf{NRZ signal generator:} It generates an NRZ stream of $n_{\textup{ov}}$ symbols, each of which is in $\{-A, +A\}$, except for the bridging symbols.
 Symbol $z$ for bridging corresponds to no transmission (no writing).

 \textbf{Interleaver:} A pseudo-random interleaver is applied only on the $w$ bits that are not encoded via the C-LOCO code.

 \textbf{PR channel:} We use the PR channel described in \cite{ahh_bas}.
 The MR channel effects are inter-symbol interference (intrinsic memory), jitter, and electronic noise.
 The channel density \cite{ahh_bas, shafa_2d}, which is the ratio of the read-head pulse duration at half the amplitudes to the bit duration, is swept to generate the plots.
 The signal-to-noise ratio (SNR) is $13.00$ dB.
 A continuous-time filter (CTF) followed by a digital finite-impulse-response (DFIR) filter are applied to achieve the PR equalization target $[8$~$14$~$2]$.
 Observe that this PR target, which is recommended by the industry, behaves in a way similar to the channel impulse response \cite{ahh_bas, shafa_2d}.
+This observation is an important reason why we are here adopting the set $\mathcal{T}_x$ of symmetric forbidden patterns, which is closed under taking pattern complements.

 \textbf{BCJR detector:} A Bahl Cocke Jelinek Raviv (BCJR) detector \cite{bcjr}, which is based on pattern-dependent noise prediction (PDNP) \cite{pdnp}, is then applied to the received stream to calculate $n_{\textup{ov}}$ likelihood ratios (LRs).
 There is a feedback loop incorporating the detector and the decoders.